mmuratarat/mmuratarat.github.io/_pages/faq.md

 When $K=2$, one will get binary cross entropy formula.

+#### Why don’t we use KL-Divergence in machine learning models instead of the cross entropy?

+The KL-Divergence between distributions requires us to know both the true distribution and distribution of our predictions thereof.
+Unfortunately, we never have the former: that’s why we build a predictive model using a Machine Learning algorithm.

+#### Can KL divergence be used as a distance measure?

+It may be tempting to think of KL Divergence as a distance metric, however we cannot use KL Divergence to measure the distance between two distributions.
+The reason for this is that KL Divergence is not symmetric, meaning that $D_{KL}(p\mid \mid q)$ may not be equal to $D_{KL}(q\mid \mid p)$.

 #### What is gradient descent?

 Gradient descent is an optimization algorithm used to minimize some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient because the gradient points in the direction of the greatest increase of the function, that is, the direction of steepest ascent.
 In machine learning, we use gradient descent to update the parameters of our model.
 Parameters refer to coefficients in Linear Regression and weights in neural networks.